 Recycling has become fairly ubiquitous in American culture: Many people are used to separating out paper from plastic and checking for little triangular symbols on the bottoms of containers.
 The U.S. in 2015 (the most recent year for which data is available) recycled and composted a total of 91 million tons of municipal solid waste, according to the EPA: That's about 3.5 tons of recycling per person.
 And that's a lot of job opportunities—collecting, sorting, processing, and actually recycling 91 million tons of waste is no easy feat, especially now that China has stopped importing several key American recyclables.

-[Pictured: Trucks deliver trash and recycling waste at the District of Columbias Fort Totten Transfer Station in Washington D.C.]
+[Pictured: Trucks deliver trash and recycling waste at the Fort Totten Transfer Station in Washington D.C.]

-Flint, Mich., still does not have clean running water, five years after the city's story attracted national attention.
-And it's not just Flint, either: Communities from Pittsburgh, Penn., to Brady, Texas, are exposed to hazardous compounds in their tap water, many of which enter water systems through accidental chemical spills, sewage runoff, and atmospheric deposition.
+Flint, Michigan, still does not have clean running water, six years after the city's story attracted national attention.
+And it's not just Flint, either: Communities from Pittsburgh to Brady, Texas, are exposed to hazardous compounds in their tap water, many of which enter water systems through accidental chemical spills, sewage runoff, and atmospheric deposition.
 Scientists, engineers, and machinery operators alike play roles in addressing these water quality issues; the BLS estimates that over 100,000 Americans are currently employed as water and wastewater treatment plant and system operators, a job category that only requires a high school diploma.

-[Pictured: Kingsland Wildflowers Green Roof with Newtown Creek Wastewater Treatment Plant, N.Y.]
+[Pictured: Kingsland Wildflowers Green Roof with Newtown Creek Wastewater Treatment Plant, New York.]

 “Weatherization” sounds like a made-up word from a cheesy sci-fi movie, but it's actually a common practice in modern construction; the term refers to a variety of home improvements that protect buildings from sunlight, precipitation, and wind.
 After performing an energy audit (discussed in slide #10), you can hire an expert or engage in some do-it-yourself remodeling to weatherize your home through reducing air leaks, controlling moisture, regulating ventilation, and other techniques.